Second Base

 Core Philosophy

-We work collaboratively with clients and other health professionals and use evidence-informed approaches.
+We work collaboratively with clients and allied health professionals and use evidence-informed approaches.
 Much like a detective, we take a careful, curious approach to exploring patterns, nervous system responses and lived experience, offering tailored resourcing and support.

 Learn more about your Counsellor Jassy here.